data1030/data1030.github.io/README.md

 ### Editing the course website
-To push changes to the the course website you will need to update the `docs` folder and push that subdirectory to the `master` branch. *This is a workaround to an unfixable problem.*
+To push changes to the the course website you will need to update the `docs` folder and push that subdirectory to the `master` branch. *This is just a problem with how Github Pages works.*

 Run the following to do so
 ```